vaishnavm217/itsprojectserver/README.md

 The server side needs some dependencies to build the project.
 It is recommended to use _virtualenv_ to install the dependencies.
 The installation guide is works for Ubuntu 16.04 at the time of writing.

 First, clone this repository, with link provided [here](https://github.com/vaishnavm217/itsprojectserver.git).
-Then follow one of the following methods:
+It is assumed that the project user has installed all the required GIS modules using the [Ubuntu PPA](https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa).
+Then, follow one of the following methods:

 1. Installing dependencies using _Virtualenv_ (recommended)